jmosawy/LDOCE-Pronunciation-Audio-Downloader/README.md

 # LDOCE Pronunciation Audio Downloader
 > A Node.js tool to download both British and American pronunciation of vocabularies from Longman Dictionary of Contemporary English (http://www.ldoceonline.com)

+## Heads UP!
+This was initialy a fork of [jmosawy Fork](https://github.com/jmosawy/LDOCE-Pronunciation-Audio-Downloader) project, but has been provided an API and an online website for better usage experience.
+The website can be found at [Longman API](https://longman-api.herokuapp.com/).

 ## Description

 This tool is built for educational purposes, plus it'd be useful for anyone who's looking for getting the most correct word pronunciations.